yegor256/blog/_posts/2014/oct/2014-10-06-software-project-lifecycle.md

 we re-deploy the entire product to the production platform.

-Every bug is reported, classified, discussed, and fixed in its own Github ticket and its own Git branch.
+Every bug is reported, classified, discussed, and fixed in its own GitHub ticket and its own Git branch.
 We never allow anyone to just commit to the `master` branch &mdash; all changes must pass through our [quality controls]({% pst 2014/aug/2014-08-13-strict-code-quality-control %}) and be merged into `master` by [rultor.com](http://www.rultor.com), our [merging bot]({% pst 2014/jul/2014-07-24-rultor-automated-merging %}).

-Also important to mention is that all communications with the product owner and between programmers happen only through Github issues.
+Also important to mention is that all communications with the product owner and between programmers happen only through GitHub issues.
 We [never use any chats]({% pst 2014/oct/2014-10-07-stop-chatting-start-coding %}), Skype, emails or conferencing software.
-We communicate only through tickets and comments in Github.
+We communicate only through tickets and comments in GitHub.

 ## Using